maxwells-daemons/caltech-cs11-tensorflow/labs/lab_1/README.md

 ## Course structure
 All of the labs will have the same basic structure:
   1. A README like this one with a high-level overview of the week's content
-  2. Some reading on the week's material
+  2. Some reading on the week's material, presented as a `notes_*.ipynb` Jupyter notebook that can be read online or run locally.
+It will have lots of exposition, plus graphs and code snippets here and there.
   3. A `lab_*.ipynb` file to be filled out as the week's assignment

 Make sure you read the **entire** README before starting the assignment, since it might have important information or setup steps.